ClJarvis/ClJarvis/README.md

 - JarvisScript on <a href="https://twitter.com/JarvisScript" target="blank" Rel="noreferrer">Twitter</a>
 - Thoughts on coding on <a href="http://www.christopherleejarvis.com/JarvisScript" target="blank" Rel="noreferrer">Blog</a>

-- Pronouns: He\Him
+ Pronouns: He\Him \
-- How to reach me: @JarvisScript on Twitteror LinkedIn
+ How to reach me: @JarvisScript on Twitteror LinkedIn

+:octocat:

 <!--
 **ClJarvis/ClJarvis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.